touchbit/form-urlencoded-marshaller/README.md

-# Pojo mapper for 'x-www-form-urlencoded' MIME type data
+# Pojo mapper for 'x-www-form-urlencoded' MIME type

 The mapper allows you to convert a FormUrlEncoded string to a pojo object and vice versa.